Cluster candidates with massive quiescent galaxies at $z\sim2$: Analysis and results

 We clearly detect a significant X-ray emission ($>4\sigma$) from CL1.
 The emission is extended to $\sim 40\arcsec$ in diameter, corresponding to $\sim350$ physical kpc at $z=2$.
 In the left panel of Fig.~\ref{fig:image1}, we overlay the contours of the detected X-ray (0.5--2~keV data from XMM-SERVS; \citealt{chen18}) on the pseudo-color image of CL1, which demonstrates the excellent association of the X-ray emission with the galaxy overdensity.
 The X-ray luminosity is estimated to be $L_\mathrm{X} = (1.46 \pm 0.35) \times 10^{44} \mathrm{~erg ~s^{-1}}$ in the 0.1--2.4~keV band, and the virial mass \footnote{We define $r_{200}$ as the radius within which the mean interior density is 200 times the critical density of the Universe at the cluster redshift. $M_{200}$ is the mass within $r_{200}$.} of $M_{200} = (7.75 \pm 1.15) \times 10^{13} ~M_\odot$.
 The corresponding virial radius is $r_{200} = 414 ~\mathrm{kpc}$, consistent with the spatial extent of the galaxy overdensity.
 These results support the idea that CL1 is a well-developed virialized cluster at $z\sim2$.

-Despite the low significance, CL2 is tentatively detected in the X-ray ($\sim2\sigma$).
+Despite the low significance, CL2 is tentatively detected in the X-ray ($\sim2\sigma$) after removing the contribution of point sources (see Section 3.1 of \citealt{finoguenov09} for detailed procedures).
 Moreover, a point source is detected near the center of CL2. \citet{chen18} have reported the point source (ID XMM05036 of XMM-SERVS point source catalog) located within $2\arcsec$ from the CL2 center.
 Suppose this point source is associated with the most massive quiescent galaxy of CL2 (white circle in Fig.~\ref{fig:image2}).
 In that case, it gives us a hint to understand the role of AGN activity for the brightest cluster galaxy (BCG) formation (\eg, \citealt{shimakawa24}).
 However, we cannot conclude which galaxy this point source associates with because of the limited spatial resolution and sensitivity.

 The other five candidates are not detected in X-rays.
 We just report $2\sigma$ upper limits of their luminosity and virial mass in Table~\ref{tab:candidates}.
 They might be lower-mass systems below the detection limit.